World of Lucid Dreaming

 The Cortisol Circadian Rhythm

 Bedtime is the single worst time of all for OBEs because your brain chemistry is geared for the opposite of lucidity at that point.
-Instead it's geared for zonking out which is what always happens in the questions I see in forums.
+It's geared for zonking out which is what always happens in the questions I see in forums.

 At bedtime you're low on cortisol and melatonin.
 By the time you've relaxed enough to fall asleep your cortisol levels are so low you have virtually no chance of regaining lucidity.